The Travel Agent’s Guide to Building a Work Community

 - Natosha West, who owns Authentic Escapes, follows a few favored travel bloggers.
 This can also help agents get insider information on destinations.
 (Hint: Check out some of West's favorite travel bloggers on the Facebook post!)
 Talk about a creative way to develop expertise!
 HAR also posted the top LGBTQ travel bloggers in 2019 here (stay tuned for 2020 results during PRIDE!)

 Host Agency, Consortia & Vendor Forums:

-Joining your host's forum can ensure that you have your fingers on the pulse of their resources, and provide an opportunity to foster close "coworking" relationships.
+Joining your host's forum can ensure that you have your fingers on the pulse of their specific resources, and provide an opportunity to foster close "co-working" relationships.
 Need backup support for your clients while you're on your own vacation?
-Want to decompress after a long day?
-If so, host forums can be a place to build those supports.
+Host forums can be a place to build those supports.
 Here’s a few hosts that have online forums for their agents (the lists below is nowhere near exhaustive)!